Call Recovery Ranger for help today. +1-866-256-2052 Helpline Information

 Alcohol can affect the kidneys in several ways.
 The first is that it can cause dehydration, as the body is losing more fluids than it is taking in.
 This can lead to an increased strain on the kidneys, as they are responsible for regulating water balance in the body.
 Additionally, alcohol can also cause a decrease in blood flow to the kidneys, which can lead to a decrease in their ability to filter waste products from the body.

-Read More: Does Alcohol Affect Your Teeth?
+Read More: Can Alcohol Affect Your Spleen?

 How can drinking too much alcohol lead to kidney damage?